gjones/garethapdafydd/posts/designing-the-clickhouse-brand.md

 socialImage: '/assets/images/posts/clickhouse/social-designing-brand.png'
 ---

 I don't often write about work achievements, but this one is special, so I'm making an exception.
-Last week at ClickHouse, we unveiled an exciting new brand identity, complete with vibrant colours, distinctive typography, and a brand-new website.
+Last week at ClickHouse, we unveiled an exciting new brand identity, complete with vibrant colours, distinctive typography, and a <a href='https://clickhouse.com/' target='_blank'>brand-new website</a>.
 I wanted to take a moment to share a little bit about how we reached this milestone.

 *![The new ClickHouse brand colours](/assets/images/posts/clickhouse/ch-logo.gif "The new ClickHouse brand colours")*